Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 A peritonsillar abscess can be serious, especially if it grows so large that it blocks your throat.
 This can make it difficult to speak, swallow or breathe.
-Left untreated, the infection can even spread to your mouth, neck, chest or lungs.
+Left untreated, it can become a life-threatening infection.

 Symptoms and Causes

-In most cases, a sore throat is the first sign of a peritonsillar abscess, with additional symptoms developing over the next few days.
-Other common peritonsillar abscess symptoms include:
+In most cases, a severe sore throat — usually on one side — is the first sign of a peritonsillar abscess.
+Additional symptoms often develop over the next few days.
+Other symptoms include:

-In most instances, peritonsillar abscesses are caused by bacteria — and they’re usually a complication of tonsillitis.
+In most cases, bacteria cause peritonsillar abscesses.
+And they’re usually a complication of tonsillitis.
 This happens when the infection spreads from your tonsil to the tissue around it.

 Advertisement

-There are certain factors that can increase your risk for peritonsillar abscesses, including smoking and gum disease.
+There are also certain factors that can increase your risk for peritonsillar abscesses, like smoking and gum disease.
+Having a history of peritonsillar abscesses can put you at risk of getting more in the future.

 Diagnosis and Tests